Greg’s blog

 This is where quantization enters.
 Quantization reduces the precision used to store model weights, and in some cases the KV cache, so the same model can fit into less memory.
 The image analogy is pixelation: you keep the overall structure, but you throw away detail.
 Lower precision usually means lower memory use and sometimes higher speed, but it can also reduce output quality, weaken multi-step reasoning, or make long-context behavior less stable.

 The rest of this section looks at the tradeoff from a few angles: model size, runnable context, KV-cache precision, CPU/GPU placement, and long-context generation speed.
-I tweak one subset of parameters at a time so the compromises are easier to see.
+I tweak one subset of parameters at a time so the compromises are easier to see, and I treat the figures as hardware-specific evidence rather than universal rankings.

 Note